ROCm/hipfort/docs/tutorials/hipsparse-examples.rst

 ``csrilu02`` computes an incomplete LU factorization with zero fill-in, used as a preconditioner.
-It follows the info-handle pattern: a buffer-size query, an analysis phase that inspects the pattern, and the factorization itself, with a zero-pivot query to detect breakdown.
+It follows the info-handle pattern: a buffer-size query, an analysis phase that inspects the pattern, and the factorization itself.
+``hipsparseXcsrilu02_zeroPivot`` can be queried after either phase to detect breakdown.

 .. literalinclude:: ../../test/f2008/hipsparse/hipsparse_dcsrilu02.f08
    :language: fortran